-The Barbican YMCA building was designed by Chamberlin, Powell & Bon, who designed both the Barbican Estate and the earlier Golden Lane Estate on the other side of Fann Street.
-The YMCA Building was (apparently) designed to unite architecturally the Barbican Estate with the Golden Lane Estate, which features a tower of the same height (Great Arthur House).
+The building was designed by Chamberlin, Powell & Bon, who designed both the Barbican Estate and the earlier Golden Lane Estate on the other side of Fann Street.
+The YMCA Building was (so it is said) designed to unite architecturally the Barbican Estate with the Golden Lane Estate, which features a tower of the same height (Great Arthur House).

 The building is concrete-framed and the surface of the concrete was pick and bush hammered (a distinctive feature of the Barbican Estate).
 The windows are made of steel and painted black.
 Room windows are slightly inset with central pivots.
 The north side and stairs have a continuous glazing band which is also set back slightly.

 The ground floor of the Barbican YMCA building contained the reception area and a communal lounge.
 Floors 1-2 were used as a gymnasium and dance studios with associated changing facilities.
 The lower ground level contained a large canteen and kitchen areas.
 Below that the basement provided storage and meeting rooms.